milofultz/tinybrainfans/wiki/Programming/git/git.md

 * s - split the current hunk into smaller hunks
 * e - [manually edit the current hunk][manually edit hunk] (particularly if your code is really close together but needs to be broken down)
 * ? - print help

+### Split Up Previous Commits Into Smaller Commits[15]

+To split up your most recent commit, you can use `git reset HEAD~`.
+This will retain the changes you made in the last commit, but remove the actual commit of those changes from your history.
+From here you can use `--patch` and select which portions you want to commit.

+To split up an older commit, you will want to use an {{interactive `rebase`|Rebase (git)}}. **Don't rebase if you don't know what you are doing.**

+1. Start by specifying how many commits you want to go back within this command: `git rebase -i HEAD~N`, replacing N with the number of commits you want to go back.
+1. In the interactive rebase screen, replace the word `pick` with `edit` to stop git at that commit before proceeding with the rebase.
+Once done, save and exit the editor.
+This will activate the git rebase process.
+1. Git should have stopped at your specified hash, which you can see with a `git status`.
+It should say something like `You are currently editing a commit while rebasing branch 'branch_name' on 'f05d5ce'`.
+1. From there, you can continue as if you were splitting your most recent commit: `git reset HEAD~`.
+1. Commit each change as desired and when complete, use `git rebase --continue` to finish the rebasing process.

 ### Case Sensitivity